aurora-is-near/doc.aurora.dev/content/develop/start/metamask.md

 ## Summary

-In this tutorial we connected MetaMask to the Aurora TestNet, deployed an ERC-20 token contract using Remix, and transferred that token using MetaMask.
+In this tutorial we connected MetaMask to the Aurora Testnet, deployed an ERC-20 token contract using Remix, and transferred that token using MetaMask.
 The only difference to doing this on the original Ethereum network was setting the RPC endpoint to be Aurora's.

 [MetaMask]: https://metamask.io